Stellantis/stellantis.github.io/webapi/b2c-quickstart_connect.md

 # 2. ACCESS TOKEN

-Stellantis End User API for Citroën, DS, Peugeot, Opel and Vauxhall use authentication based on OAuth2.
+Stellantis End User API for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall) use authentication based on OAuth2.
 The process to connect to the API require that you get an access token in exchange for a Grant of your user.

 ## 2.2 REQUEST